sammuelyee/docs/cartodb-editor.md

 *For Shapefiles, we require that the whole .ZIP file contains the .SHP, .DBF, .SHX and .PRJ files, all prefixed with same name.
 (For example a `ne_10m_populated_places.zip` file would contain `ne_10m_populated_places.shp`, `ne_10m_populated_places.dbf`, `ne_10m_populated_places.shx` and `ne_10m_populated_places.prj`).*

-_XLS and XSLX may take longer than .CSV files.
-We highly recommend that you export Excel files to .CSV before importing in CartoDB._
+_XLS and XSLX may take longer than CSV files.
+We highly recommend that you export Excel files to CSV before importing in CartoDB._

 ### Manage Your Datasets